Lollapuzzoola

+Mark Goodliffe, a British puzzle solver who broadcasts on his YouTube channel "Cracking the Cryptic" solved a Lollapuzzoola puzzle online in 2021.
+Wyna Liu discussed one of Lollapuzzoola's puzzles at length in her article "The Loading ...
+Puzzle" in 2022.
+Hayley Gold wrote about Lollapuzzoola 15 in her article "A Crossword Tournament Returns to NYC for its Quinceañera" in 2022.

 Participants and divisions

 Anyone can participate.
 There are two skill divisions, a rookie division, a pairs division, and for those who can't attend in person, an at-home division.
 Prizes are awarded in all divisions, with trophies and cash/gift certificate prizes for the top winners in the two skill divisions.
 For the purposes of prizes contestants compete simultaneously in all divisions for which they are eligible, with no more than one cash prize per contestant.

 Format

 The tournament consists of five rounds, each with a puzzle that all competitors solve.
 There are three rounds in the morning and two in the early afternoon.
 Puzzles vary in size and difficulty from round to round.
 The puzzles are commissioned by the tournament directors from the top constructors in crosswords, with the fourth puzzle the hardest of the set.
 The puzzles vary in size, shape, and difficulty, although the first one is traditionally a relatively easy 15x15 grid.
 The puzzles are always themed, and frequently themed in off-center, wacky ways not commonly seen in newspaper-published crosswords.
 For example, puzzles have included a "Name That Tune" gimmick; a post-solve Twister game; a puzzle that instructs the solver to eat a Chips Ahoy cookie upon completion; and a puzzle that required the entire room of solvers to make noises from their chairs, and thus perform an impromptu rendition of John Cage's 4'33.
 Judges score the solved puzzles on accuracy and speed.

 After these five rounds, the top three solvers in the two skill divisions progress to the final round, which consists of solving a very difficult crossword on an oversize grid onstage at the front of the room.
 The competitors in this round wear noise-blocking headphones.
 The solvers hold a sheet of clues and write their answers on the grid with a dry-erase marker for all to see.
 The competitors are ranked by fewest mistakes, then time.
 The winner of this round is declared the champion.
 The top three competitors in the Express and Local divisions compete on the same puzzle with different sets of clues for their titles.